Equitable Access Policy FAQ

 We think the first priority is to make sure the research is accessible in an open, equitable manner, and so we applaud the use of other trusted repositories in this way.
 We may, however, work in collaboration to try to automatically harvest these items in the future; we want to be sure that the items are preserved and discoverable through our systems as well.

-The UMD Libraries will take steps to ensure that AAMs are accessible.
-We will perform post-deposit quality checks and will also provide advice and training to faculty members who wish to learn about accessibility related to their articles.
+The UMD Libraries are taking steps to ensure that AAMs are accessible.
+We perform post-deposit quality checks and also provide advice and training to faculty members who wish to learn about accessibility related to their articles.

 Therefore, even when you are not allowed to distribute the published version, you may be able to make your AAM available for download in DRUM without violating the agreement with your publisher.
 Consult with the Libraries’ Open Scholarship Team and let us explore this with you.